Sporting Clube de Macau

-Sporting Clube de Macau (士砵亭), commonly known as Sporting Macau or just Sporting, is a Macanese professional football club that competes in the Liga de Elite.
+Sporting Clube de Macau (澳門士砵亭體育會), commonly known as Sporting Macau or just Sporting (士砵亭) is a Macanese professional football club that competes in the Liga de Elite.
 It was founded in 1926 as a branch of Sporting Clube de Portugal.

 History

 Beginnings

 The Sporting Clube de Macau (English: Macau Sporting Club) was founded on 22 September 1926 as the 25th branch of Sporting Clube de Portugal.
 It began under the direction of President Henrique Nolasco da Silva, Secretary Francisco Borralho, Treasurer Angelo Rosary, and alternates Dr. Horacio Carvalho, Pedro Pereira Leite, and Mário Ribeiro.

 Among its past Presidents were athletes such as António Conceição, the first Macanese athlete to become Portuguese National Champion of 5x80 meters velocity relay races in 1928 and 1930.

 He would return to Macau in the late 1930s and would be Macau team coach and in 1951 become President of the club.

 In this position, he would send Augusto Rocha and Joaquim Pacheco to Sporting, where they would be selected for the Portugal national football team.